-It has a colored touchscreen control panel, an open source environment and comes at a very reasonable price point that makes it well within the reach of beginners looking to dabble into prototyping without breaking the bank.
+It has a colored touchscreen control panel and an open-source environment.
+It comes at a very reasonable price point, making it well within reach of beginners looking to dabble into prototyping without breaking the bank.

 Portable, Easy to use

 The Finder is designed for consumer use.
-It is lightweight (16 kgs.) and will easily fit on an office desk or in your classroom.
-Operation is as easy as it can get thanks to the colored touchscreen with large icons that are easy-to-select.
+It is lightweight (16 kgs.) and easily fits on an office desk or in your classroom.
+Operation is as easy as it can get, thanks to the colored touchscreen with large icons that are easy to select.

-You will have to grease your elbows, take the print head apart and fiddle with the extruder gap to get the leveling right.
+You must grease your elbows, take the print head apart, and fiddle with the extruder gap to get the leveling right.
 No biggie, but it’s better to know this beforehand.

 Wi-Fi Connectivity and USB stick

-Coming back to the designs, they can easily be imported through Wi-Fi connectivity as it has an inbuilt 4GB memory or the USB stick included in the package.
-So, you don’t have to bother hooking it up to the computer.
+The designs can easily be imported through Wi-Fi connectivity as it has an inbuilt 4GB memory or the USB stick included in the package.
+So you don’t have to bother hooking it up to the computer.